When people talk about emotions, we often picture someone crying or displaying strong feelings and facial expressions.

 Sharon Rose Summers, Meditation – Deep and Blissful

-After reading these statements, which has the most meaning for yourself as a hockey player?
+After reading these statements, which has the most meaning for yourself as a soccer player?
 Do you churn inside, react emotionally all the time?
 Do you give yourself a break and just stop thinking that everyone is out to take your position, or make you look bad.
 This is all wasted emotional energy.

 We will cover in your Emotional Landscape the following:

 “A constant reminder of our ardent nature, emotions surge through us at every second of the day.”

 You can change these emotions from the left (negative) to the right (positive) in 24 hours!

 You cannot be positive every moment, however you need to control, solve and express your emotional triggers so that you can feel more in control of your game and your role on the team.

 Do not hold emotional distress in for days on end.
 Talk it out and come up with a plan.